 “A walk along that shoreline is like a walk back in time,” Dan Matlock said.
 It’s the sort of place where an afternoon stroll on the beach offers solace and peace.

-The 45-acre Possession Sound Preserve is the Land Trust’s newest nature preserve.
-South of Clinton on Whidbey Island, it has more than a half mile of beach previously off limits to the public.
+The 45-acre Possession Sound Preserve, located south of Clinton on Whidbey Island, has more than a half mile of beach previously off limits to the public.
 Matlock, a retired biology professor and Land Trust board member, has visited the property many times.
 He joins a long list of people wowed by its natural beauty and vital role in the ecology of the Salish Sea.

 “Among its features that are especially valuable are the natural, untouched half-mile stretch of classic Puget Sound feeder bluff and beach with its natural drift cell sediment transport,” Matlock explained.
 “This is especially important for forage fish spawning.”